trambarhq/relaks-hacker-news-example/README.md

 }

 export {
     get
 };
 ```

 Just a function (rather poorly named) that retrieves a JSON object from Hacker News.
 We aren't familiar with the [Hacker News API](https://github.com/HackerNews/API) at this point.
 We aren't even sure if our approach is viable.
-Conceivably, assessing the API directly from the client-side might be too slow.
+Conceivably, assessing the API directly from the client side might be too slow.
 It doesn't make sense therefore to build something sophisticated.

 ## FrontEnd